Download the model¶

 By default, the source code will be on the

-main branch which is always the last offocial release of GCHP.
+which is always the last official release of GCHP.
+Checking out the

 Before continuing, it is worth checking that the source code was retrieved correctly.
 Run git status to check that there are no differences: